allaboutduncan/clu-docs/docs/features/file-management/comicinfo.md

 # Generate ComicInfo.xml

-If you have enabled [app-settings-1](../app-settings-1/index.md "mention") you'll see an additional icon in the File Manager for searching your local GCD Database for Metadata.
+If you have enabled [GCD Database Support](/features/gcd-settings/ "GCD Database Support") you'll see an additional icon in the File Manager for searching your local GCD Database for Metadata.

-{% hint style="warning" %}
+!!! warning
     While not as thorough as ComicVine, the GCD database offers a quick way to get metadata for a large collection.
-{% endhint %}

 ### Get Metadata for all comics in a folder